wwuoti/blog/src/posts/blog/reaper-wayland.md

 GdkDrawingContext* context = gdk_window_begin_draw_frame(hwnd->m_oswindow, rrr);
 ```

 Now the oswindow updates are not disturbing the hover events anymore.

-But there's still more to this screen update issue.

-#### Playhead not updating
+All the volume meters now update, and scrolling works *somewhat*.

+#### From no updates to infrequent updates

 When pressing play, the playhead updates maybe once, and then nothing.
+The playback continues, scroll and hover events work just fine.
+But not the playback and volume meters.

+So how to debug this?
-Maybe color the areas differently on both the oswindow update and the expose event updates?
+Maybe color the rendered areas differently insde the `updatetoscreen` function?
 Yeah, let's add that.

 ```cpp
 #ifdef RAND_COLOR_OVERLAY
     auto r1 = ((double) rand() / (RAND_MAX));
     auto r2 = ((double) rand() / (RAND_MAX));